 For nearly as long as there’s been people, there’s been trade.
 In the long history of humanity, when we aren’t at war, we’ve been interested in buying and selling various goods from each other.
 Imports and exports are how the potato came to Ireland, and in a more modern sense it’s how we’re able to buy food, drinks, furniture, clothes, and nearly everything else, from all around the world today.

-If you’re interested in starting an imports/exports business, there are a ton of considerations you need to make.
-For one thing, it’s helpful to have a background in business, international relations, or global finance.
+If you’re interested in starting an import/export business, there are a ton of considerations you need to make.
+Indeed, this is true for starting a business in any industry.
+For an import/export business, specifically, it’s helpful to have a background in business, international relations, or global finance.
 This should give you an understanding of the myriad hoops one must jump through to sell or buy a product from an overseas supplier.

 “The compliances make it so complex that even if you did know how to do it, you’re still going to have to keep in mind a lot of random considerations,” says Selena Cuffe, co-founder of Heritage Link Brands, a company that imports, exports, and produces wine, and other high-end products like tea and honey.

 Cuffe worked for years in brand management for Procter & Gamble, among other trade-related positions, before starting her company in 2005.
 She was inspired after going to South Africa, where she attended the first Soweto Wine Festival.

 “At that festival were literally the first black winemakers and vineyard owners post-apartheid, showcasing their products for the first time to the world,” says Cuffe.
 “It was serendipity and enlightenment when I had my first glass.
 That’s how I got into the wine business—when I found there was no distribution into the U.S. market, and they were barely distributing in their own country.”